What Happens If a Cricket Match Is Stopped Due to Rain? | Full Breakdown

 Rain can significantly alter the strategies and potential outcomes of a cricket match.
 Here’s how teams adapt:

-1. Bowling Plans: Bowlers may need to adapt their line and length based on the wet conditions, which can affect the ball’s movement and bounce.
+Bowlers may need to adjust their line and length according to the wet conditions, which can impact the ball’s movement and bounce.

 Rain in Major Tournaments